For many of us, the idea of Mexican food brings to mind fresh herbs, punchy spices, succulent meat and colorful vegetables.

 Affogato is traditionally an Italian dessert which involves pouring coffee over ice cream.
 However, you can make a few alterations to the recipe to create a Mexican treat.
 This particular recipe spikes the coffee with tequila and is served in shot glasses.

-You can also make a chili and cinnamon coffee to pour over the ice cream if you don’t want to use alcohol.
+You can also make a chilli and cinnamon coffee to pour over the ice cream if you don’t want to use alcohol.
 This is a cross between a dessert and a drink, and it will certainly impress your guests.

 Sopaipillas are a lesser known Mexican dessert.
 They are a kind of fritter made from dough which makes them similar to churros.
 They have a crispy outside and a soft middle and are dusted with sugar and cinnamon.

 Sopaipillas are often enjoyed with an afternoon coffee, or made over the weekend as a treat for the children.
-If you want to create a lovely dessert with sopaipillas, serve them in a dish with fresh berries and drizzled with honey, and maybe a scoop of vanilla ice cream.
+If you want to create a lovely dessert with Sopaipillas, serve them in a dish with fresh berries and drizzled with honey, and maybe a scoop of vanilla ice cream.

 You could also serve them with a shot of espresso on the side.